agul72/bwr-test/README.md

 ## Description
-This application runs the server on the localhost:5000 by default and lets to receive vehicle entities for the web page application from the client folder that provides the ability to show on the map vehicle's positions.
+This application runs the server on the localhost:5000 by default and lets to receive vehicle entities for the web page application from the client folder that provides the ability to show on the map vehicles' positions.

 ## Installation
 [Nodejs with NPM](https://nodejs.org/en/)